cister-labs/uppex/README.md

 This requires the command `verifyta` to be available in the `PATH`, which can be found in the binaries included by UPPAAL.
 Extra options, such as a timeout value, can be defined here, requiring the command `timeout` to be available in the `PATH`.
+This command will:

+- output to the screen the results of verifying each property as they are verified, and
+- produce a "report.html" file compiling all the results in a more readable format.

 ## Examples